Assistant Professor of Teaching - University of California Riverside

-The Department of Chemistry at the University of California, Riverside announces recruitment for an Assistant Professor of Teaching in Chemistry with the potential for security of employment.
-Teaching Professors are full members of the Academic Senate and undergo a merit and tenure process that is equivalent to that of ladder-rank research faculty.
-We seek candidates with a track record that demonstrates a commitment to excellence in teaching and the ability to teach Organic Chemistry.
+The Department of Chemistry at the University of California, Riverside announces recruitment for an Assistant Professor of Teaching in Chemistry who will focus on teaching organic chemistry lecture and lab.
+This position requires a Ph.D. in Chemistry with a background in organic chemistry or chemistry education.
+Professors of Teaching are full members of the Academic Senate and undergo a merit and tenure process that is equivalent to that of ladder-rank research faculty.
+Candidates should have a track record that demonstrates a commitment to excellence in teaching and the ability to teach organic chemistry (experience as instructor of record is preferred).
 We encourage applicants who are committed to inclusive excellence and who value a thriving, diverse and collaborative university culture.
-This position requires a Ph.D. in Chemistry.
-Professors in the Teaching series must also engage in service and professional and/or scholarly activities, which may include disciplinary research, chemistry education research, and/or scholarly activities related to curriculum/program development.
-The Department of Chemistry does not offer a PhD in Chemistry Education, however opportunities to mentor graduate students in educational research or scholarship of teaching and learning projects will be available.
-Appointment, merit, and promotion in the Professor of Teaching series requires, in addition to excellence in teaching and service, that the candidate makes outstanding and recognized contributions to research/creative activity in their sub-discipline.
+Professors in the Teaching series must also engage in service and professional and/or scholarly activities, which may include disciplinary research, chemistry education research, and/or activities related to curriculum/program development.
+The UCR Department of Chemistry does not offer a PhD in Chemistry Education, however opportunities to mentor undergraduate and graduate students in educational research or scholarship of teaching and learning projects are available.